vasilionjea/lofi-dx/README.md

 You must have NodeJS already installed on your machine, then run `npm install` before running any other commands.

 ### Development
-* `npm run start` to start the webpack development server with live reload.
-Opens your browser & points it at http://localhost:3000
+* `npm run start` to start the webpack development server with live reload and point your browser to http://localhost:3000
 * `npm run lint` to lint your code with ESLint.
 * `npm run format` to format your code with Prettier.
 * `npm run test` to run tests in watch mode, or `npm run test:ci` to run tests once.